Common Symptoms of Perfectionism and How Therapy Can Help

 -

-Setting goals that are out of reach or unattainable
+Setting goals that feel unreachable or unattainable

 -

-Fear of not reaching goals
+Fear of not meeting your goals

 -